-Setting Description I Factory Default

-IP address of Primary/ IP address of Primary/ The IP address of the DNS Server used by your network.
-After

-Secondary DNS server

-The Secondary DNS server will be used if the Primary DNS

-server fails to connect.
+Setting Description Factory Default IP address of Primary/ The IP address of the DNS Server used by your network.
+None Secondary DNS server After entering the DNS Server's IP address, you can use URL as well.
+The Secondary DNS server will be used if the Primary DNS server fails to connect.